 Our best recommendation is to keep looking for the most specialized marriage counseling professional that can help your situation.
 After reading the case studies and testimonials of struggling couples that have turned their own marriages around and have been successful, you’ll know more about the couples counselor and get a sense for if he/she can help you.

-Read more about our relationship therapy and counseling approach, using Imago therapy, here.
+Read more about our counseling approach, using Imago relationship therapy and imago dialogue.

 If you’re looking for relationship counseling options that are safe and positive, you’re in the right place!
 Talk with us about our 2 Day Private Marriage Restoration Retreat so that you can experience the calm, safety, and stability for your marriage so that you have tools to last you a lifetime!
 Our main relationship therapy office is in Pikesville area of Baltimore.
 If you’re not near there and would rather attend marriage counseling via Skype online, we also offer that option for your convenience.